aaron-grau/curic/react/projects/pokedex/README.md

 For the input elements use an `onChange` listener and write a single `update` function to call the `setState` method.

-The best html element for the pokemon type is a dropdown.
-In order to get all of the pokemon types, we have provided a script tag in the `application.html.erb` file which stores an array of types on the window.
+The best html element for the Pokemon type is a dropdown.
+In order to get all of the Pokemon types, we have provided a script tag in the `application.html.erb` file which stores an array of types on the window.
 To maintain the Redux pattern, pass it into your `configureStore` invocation as preloaded state.
 Then map it to your `PokemonForm` as props.

 Sample `PokemonForm` jsx structure:
 ```html